 Activities throughout a year

-Information Security Incident Survey
+Survey Report of Information Security Incident

 Since 2001, the JNSA has conducted an annual survey to compile and analyze data related to damages suffered by business caused by viruses, hacking and other incidents.
 Since 2003, from the viewpoint of information assets risk management, the JNSA has proposed a model for calculating projected compensation for damages when private information has been compromised, making the reports to public.